TUB-DVG/wissen-digital-ewb/webcentral/doc/06_sphinx/source/dev/style_guide.md

 empty line.
 Here are the different parts:
  - 1. Short description of the function/class/module: one line description of the described element.
- - 2 Long description: This part is the long description, which can go over multiple lines.
+ - 2. Long description: This part is the long description, which can go over multiple lines.
- - 3. Input parameters.
-Here are the input parameters described.
+ - 3. Input parameters: Here are the input parameters described.
 Each argument
  ```
 Parameters
 ----------